Roiqk7/Data-Fetcher/docs/userManual.md

 #### Parameters

 * `urlString` - The URL of the API endpoint.
-Example: `https://financialmodelingprep.com/api/v3/historical-chart/4hour/SPY?from=2023-08-10&to=2023-09-10&apikey=YOUR_API_KEY`.
+Example: `https://financialmodelingprep.com/api/v3/historical-chart/4hour/SPY?from=2023-08-10&to=2023-09-10&apikey=YOUR_API_KEY`. **Note:** You can also leave out API key parameter and provide it separately.
 * `apiKey` - The API key to access the API.
 Example: `YOUR_API_KEY`.
 * `tickerSymbol` - The symbol of the stock/ETF.
 Example: `SPY`.
 * `fromDate` - The start date of the historical data.
 Example: `2023-08-10`.
 (YYYY-MM-DD)